 The culvert will be replaced with a new 72-inch diameter culvert with a 75-year design life.
 The greatly increased diameter will easily handle the necessary water and debris passage, eliminating the threat of washout, and allowing for the future relining of the pipe at a significantly reduced cost.

 The current project is estimated to cost approximately $1.5 million, with $1.16 million secured in grant funding, and $500,000 secured through a Washington State Public Works Board construction loan.
 The project was put out for bid in February 2023 and the contract has been awarded to Bruch and Bruch Construction of Port Angeles.
-Construction is scheduled to begin in summer 2023.
+The contractor is currently stockpiling material for the project at a County-provided site off of Snow Creek Road.
+The temporary road closure and on-site construction is scheduled to begin on July 17, 2023.